lackdaz/WeMOS-Beginners/README.md

 # WeMOS-Beginners
-To onboard new users for the Wemos D1 Mini
+Baby Steps for new users of the Arduino Platform and Wemos D1 Mini

 Step 1: Read the documentation
 [Read Documentation](https://wiki.wemos.cc/products:d1:d1_mini_pro)